xonq/tutorials/funannotate.md

 mv gm_key_64 ~/.gm_key
 ```

-Relogin and test Funannotate: To interface with Funannotate in the login node, you will have to activate a *container* of software and then run a `source` command to add the software to our `PATH`.
+Relogin and test Funannotate as described below: To interface with Funannotate in the login node, you will have to activate a *container* of software and then run a `source` command to add the software to our `PATH`.
 To deactivate the container, press CTRL + D or run `exit`.
 Only use the container to run Funannotate commands, otherwise you will experience unexpected behavior.
 ```
 singularity run /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif
 source /fs/project/PAS1046/software/containers/funannotate/source.sh